leofdgit/fantasy-football/README.md

 # fantasy-football

+To use: download all files and place in single directory.

 The two .txt files are data dumps from the official website's APIs.
 ###To Python files, ensure that the two .txt files are in the same directory as Python files.